VazkiiMods/faq/README.md

 # Questions Regarding Botania

+**Q: Can you bring Botania to Fabric?**
+**A:** Not as an official endeavor (yet), but there's a small team working on it at their pace.
+Please don't ask for updates on it as it's not something that's supported yet.

 **Q: What's the best generating flower to use?**
 **A:** All flowers are valid for usage and will output roughly equal to the amount of work necessary to automate them (measured for vanilla+botania).
 Feel free to pick any that tickles your fancy.